Guide to Fall Alarms

 For devices that come paired with a base unit, there are typically two pieces of equipment including the wearable fall sensor and the base unit which lets you speak to the careline team.

 Some fall alarms do not need a base unit in order to work, such as the GPS alarm from Telecare24.
-Devices like these have a built-in speakerphone as well as automatic fall detection, meaning you only receive 1 piece of equipment.
+Devices like these have a built-in speakerphone as well as automatic fall detection.

 Get your free info pack